-6. COMMUNICATION, EARLY DETECTION AND REPORTING OF POTENTIALLY VIOLENT BEHAVIORS - 155.17 (e)(1)(xvii & v)
+6. COMMUNICATION, EARLY DETECTION AND REPORTING OF POTENTIALLY VIOLENT BEHAVIORS - 155.17 (c)(1)

 The District is committed to providing appropriate and quality intervention services for its students.
 Programs and strategies are developed and provided based upon careful assessment of student and community need.
 The District currently has School Psychologists, School Guidance Counselors, and School Social Workers available to address situations that arise.
 The following is a list of intervention programs and services currently available.